Working Papers

 2023

 Sances, Michael W. “Legitimate Questions: Public Perceptions of the Legitimacy of US Presidential Election Outcomes.”
-Research and Politics 10(4): 18.
+Research and Politics [replication data] 10(4): 1.
 October 2023.

 Sances, Michael W. “Defund My Police?
 The Effect of George Floyd’s Murder on Support for Local Police Budgets.”
 Journal of Politics 85(3): 795-1165.
 July 2023.